szysagittarius/DesignPrinciplesWorkShop/SOLID_Principles.md

 # Reasons to change

 1. A change in the student id format.
-2. A change in the student name format.
+2. A change in the student address.
 3. A change in the database backend, as advised by the tech team.
 ```